 - 185 draw weight

 This Barnett ghost crossbow has all that a hunter needs.
 In this regard, this crossbow is best for hunting deer.
 Also, it makes a good bow for target practice.
-If you are looking for accuracy with power, then get this recommended crossbow for under 1000 dollars.
+If you are looking for accuracy with power, then get this recommended crossbow under thousand bucks.

 Best Cheap Crossbow For Hunting Deer